masmerise/livewire-toaster/README.md

     /**
      * Whether messages passed as translation keys should be translated automatically.
-     * While this is a very useful default behaviour, you may wish to disable this.
+     * While this is an invaluable default behaviour, you may wish to disable this.
      *
      * Supported: true | false
      */